 - a) Trains/thruway services that offer Carry-On Baggage service into Canada. - Adirondack - Cascades (use normal carry-on procedures; the following procedures do not apply.) - Maple Leaf - b) All carry-on baggage entering Canada must be tagged with "Canadian Customs Tag" (NRPC 4008).
-(Refer to Figure 4-4) - c) Stations and Conductors must make the Canadian Customs Tag Announcement to inform customers that all carry-on items crossing the US/Canadian border into Canada must be tagged with a completed "Canadian Customs Tag" (old NRPC 3088 or new NRPC 4008) which includes the customer's name and citizenship. - d) The "Canadian Customs Tag" (old NRPC 3088 or new NRPC 4008) may be affixed to carry-on items using the attached elastic string or as a sticker by pealing off the top of the tag. - e) The small tag number sticker in the lower right-hand corner of the tag must be removed and affixed to the back of the customer's ticket receipt. - f) All on-train crewmembers must carry a sufficient supply of "Canadian Customers Tag" (NRPC 4008) to meet demand. - g) Conductors, Assistant Conductors and designated station employees are the only employees allowed to affix tags to carry-on items. - h) The "Canadian Customs Tag" (NRPC 3008) is not a substitute for baggage identification tags.
+(Refer to Figure 4-4) - c) Stations and Conductors must make the Canada Customs Entry Announcement to inform customers that all carry-on items crossing the US/Canadian border into Canada must be tagged with a completed "Canadian Customs Tag" (old NRPC 3088 or new NRPC 4008) which includes the customer's name and citizenship. - d) The "Canadian Customs Tag" (old NRPC 3088 or new NRPC 4008) may be affixed to carry-on items using the attached elastic string or as a sticker by pealing off the top of the tag. - e) The small tag number sticker in the lower right-hand corner of the tag must be removed and affixed to the back of the customer's ticket receipt.
+If the customer has an eticket the tag number sticker can be left in tack a presented to the customer to show for border crossing, or the tag can be affixed to the seat check and provided to the customer to cross the border. - f) All on-train crewmembers must carry a sufficient supply of "Canadian Customers Tag" (NRPC 4008) to meet demand. - g) Conductors, Assistant Conductors and designated station employees are the only employees allowed to affix tags to carry-on items. - h) The "Canadian Customs Tag" (NRPC 3008) is not a substitute for baggage identification tags.